stefanmzeidler/CS710-Project/README.md

   * Better visualization of games and results
   * Better way to store stats to aggregate accross runs
   * Logging, and documentation
+  * Think about not rotating the state for each AI and instead passing in an index